kayak/spjall/README.md

 Spjall is an open source, reactive Slack chat bot framework using Akka.
 "Spjall" is the Icelandic word for "chat".
 The proper pronunciation can be found here: https://forvo.com/word/spjall/#is

+_*Spjall is experimental and incomplete at the moment.*_

 ## Slack WebAPI methods
-Supported Slack API methods return a `Future` and can be found in the package `org.kapunga.spjall.web`.
-All WebAPI methods can be found in an `object` matching the API method family name with the specific method matching the actual method name, for example the Slack WebAPI method `rtm.connect` can be found at `org.kapunga.spjall.web.Rtm#connect`
+Supported Slack API methods return a `Future` and can be found in the package `com.r9.spjall.web`.
+All WebAPI methods can be found in an `object` matching the API method family name with the specific method matching the actual method name, for example the Slack WebAPI method `rtm.connect` can be found at `com.r9.spjall.web.Rtm#connect`

 ## Contributing